 Even better, Zoho has different templates for you to choose from, depending on what it is you need to write.

-Benefits to using Zoho Writer as your free book writing software:
+Benefits to using Zoho Writer as a free book writing software for beginners:

-#1 – It’s free and readily available.
-You do not need to sign up or log in to be able to use it.
-And to add, Zoho Writer is user-friendly and if you are a team of writers, you can work together and share the documents with each other using the share button at the top right corner.
+- It’s readily available.
+You do not need to sign up or log in to be able to use Zoho Writer.
+It is user-friendly, and if you are part of a team of writers, you can work together and share documents with each other easily.

-#2 – You can write offline, without internet access.
-To add, despite this software being on online writing tool, you can still write your way offline and have you’re work synced to your account.
+- You can write offline, without internet access.
+Despite this software being an online writing tool, you can still write offline and have your work synced to your account.

-#3 – You can use it across all devices.
-You can also use this book writing software across all the devices be it your phone, Tablet, or a PC.
-No need to worry about accessing your manuscript from the wrong device
+- You can use it across all devices.
+You can use this book writing software across phone, Tablet, or PC.
+No need to worry about accessing your manuscript from the wrong device.

 Developed by the Document Foundation, LibreOffice is open source software that prides itself on being a free office suite.
 While it boasts other programs for spreadsheets and charts, Write is the name of its free word processor.

-Benefits to using LibreOffice Writer as your free book writing software:
+Benefits to using LibreOffice Writer as a free book writing software for beginners:

-#1 – It’s a robust one-stop-shop for writers.
+- It’s a robust one-stop shop for writers.
 And it’s similar to Microsoft Word (which we’ll cover in our paid writing software section).

-#2 – It’s an effective word processing tool with helpful features for authors.
+- It’s an effective word processing tool with helpful features for authors.
 It wasn’t only created for writers, but can be used by anyone who needs a word processor.
-At its core, it can be used as a powerful book writing software for authors.
-The autocorrect and spell checker tools allows you to catch grammar and spelling mistakes in the fly.
-It also supports other languages no need to worry if you want to write your book in your native language.
+The autocorrect and spell checker tools allow you to catch grammar and spelling mistakes on the fly, and it even supports multiple languages!

-#3 – It provides useful templates.
-LibreOffice includes readily available templates to choose from, that are properly formatted to meet your needs.
+- It provides useful templates.
+LibreOffice includes readily available templates to choose from that are formatted to meet your needs.
 All you need to do is add your text!
-Whether you want to write your resume, brochures, letters or your book, these templates can save you time and come in handy for clean, crisp formatting.
+Whether you want to write your resume, brochures, letters, or your book, these templates can save you time and come in handy for clean, crisp formatting.

 Google Docs is by far the most common and widely used writing software, and this list of free book writing software tools wouldn’t be complete without mentioning it.